j5ik2o/docker-controller-scala/README.md

 ### How to test with DockerController your customized

-To launch a Docker container for testing
+To launch a docker container for testing

 ```scala
 // In ScalaTest, please mix-in DockerControllerSpecSupport.